DIY Black and White Contrast Cards for Babies (Free Printable)

 High contrast images during tummy time

-If those kits are out of your price range, check out our Lovevery Amazon dupes series.
 Recreating the entire play kit on Amazon is typically more expensive, but if you just want one or two items, Amazon has some good alternatives.

-Another awesome option is this pack of Baby Visual Stimulation Cards from Hahaland (use code twomamabears53 to get 17% off).
 These are really thick and durable and have plenty of contrasting images to show your newborn.
 The pack also has different age ranges in it so it’ll last you longer than those first few months of life.

 And, of course, if you prefer to DIY, make these black and white contrast cards!